qgrid/qgrid.github.io/source/feature/cell-templates.md

 </q-grid>
 ```

-## Head Template

-Head templates are responsible for the column header rendering.
+## How to change column header template?

 ```html
 <q-grid>